polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 staking reward.
 In short, the new process is as follows: `pallet_inflation` will mint the staking portion of inflation directly into a key-less account controlled by `pallet_staking`.
-At the end of each era, `pallet_staking` will inspect this account, and move whatever amount is paid out into it to another key-less account associated withe era number.
+At the end of each era, `pallet_staking` will inspect this account, and move whatever amount is paid out into it to another key-less account associated with the era number.
 The actual payouts, initiated by stakers, will transfer from this era account into the corresponding stakers' account.

 > Interestingly, this means that any account can possibly contribute to staking rewards by